Grizzelbee/ioBroker.dysonairpurifier/readme.md

 Possible values for these states are documented below, as far as known.
 Fan speed only allows values from 1 to 10 and Auto.
 If you like to set your fan speed down to 0 you'll need to power off the main power.
 Which is what the dyson app does also.

+### SystemStates folder (since v2.4.0)
+The devices are capable of reporting failures.
+This feature has been added in adapter version 2.4.0.
+For now there are only rough information on the failures, and the data points vary from device to device.
+If you have better information on a failure don't hesitate to report it to me to improve the adapter.
+All states report whether there is a failure or not. `True` means a failure, `false` means "No failure".

 ### Known issues
 * No automatic IP detection of devices